-Next, I drop different quantities and students listen intently to try to name it.
+Next, I drop different quantities (while hidden behind the carrel) and students listen intently to try to name it.
 This feels like a game and I learn a lot about students’ thinking.
 For example, when I dropped 21 (two ten rods and one unit cube), a wrong answer of 23 or 25 was different than 201.
 Most answers are accurate though, during this quick activity.

-What else seems to be helping?
-Here’s a center I threw together that my students are loving!
-Other bonuses… it practically differentiates itself and gives me great information about my students’ thinking.
+2. Here’s a counting center I threw together that my students love!
+Bonus… it practically differentiates itself and gives me great information about students’ thinking.

-At the center, students had three dice, white boards, markers and socks (for erasing).
-Students could decide on their own if they wanted to roll two dice to get a 2-digit starting number, or three dice to get a 3-digit starting number.
+At the center, students have three dice, white boards, markers and socks (for erasing).
+First, students decide on their own if they want to roll two dice to get a 2-digit starting number, or three dice to get a 3-digit starting number.
 I was impressed with the choices students made for themselves.